 Pawn shops will give you a short-term loan with interest rates of up to 300% APR, yet still, require you to pledge a valuable item as collateral.
 The short term of the loan often makes it difficult for the borrower to get the money together in time, which means the pawn shop can keep your valuables and sell them for a tidy profit.

 Credit Card Cash Advances

 A credit card cash advance works like a debit card.
 You go to an ATM, key in your pin number and get the cash.
 Although credit cards don’t charge as high rates as payday and car title loan lenders, they certainly aren’t cheap.
 Many credit cards will charge over 30% APR.
-One credit card issued by First Premier Bank charges a shocking 79.9% APR.
+One credit card issued by First Premier Bank charged a shocking 79.9% APR.